Available 24/7/365 Cambridge

 Many robbery cases conclude with a negotiated plea bargain.
 While this results in a conviction, many plea bargains include fair terms that are less severe than what you might receive at trial.
 This is a viable option in cases where the evidence against you is likely to result in a conviction.

-Call the Attorneys of Gerald Miller after a Robbery Arrest
+Call the Experienced Criminal Defense Attorneys of Gerald Miller after a Robbery Arrest

 It can be overwhelming to face robbery charges in Minnesota.
 Even if you have faced criminal charges before, robbery is a felony offense that carries life-altering consequences.
 It is understandable that you want to know what to expect every step of the way.

 The attorneys of Gerald Miller are proud to fight for the accused.
-We understand the stress and worry that can come with a robbery charge, and we look forward to taking that stress off of your shoulders.
+We understand the stress and worry that can come with an armed robbery charge, and we look forward to taking that stress off of your shoulders.
 Contact us right away for a free consultation.

 Related Content: What Is Robbery in Minneapolis and Minnesota?